rhyslwells/Data-Archive/content/standardised/Momentum.md

+---
+aliases: []
+category:
+date modified: 27-07-2025
+tags: []
+---
 Momentum is an [[Model Optimisation|Optimisation]] technique used to accelerate the [[Gradient Descent]] algorithm by incorporating the concept of inertia.
 It helps in reducing oscillations and speeding up convergence, especially in scenarios where the [[cost function]] has a complex landscape (surface).
 Momentum helps in dampening oscillations and achieving faster convergence.
 Momentum is a technique that helps accelerate gradient descent by adding a fraction of the previous update to the current update.
 Formula:
   $$
   v_{t+1} = \beta v_t + (1 - \beta) \nabla_{\theta} J(\theta)
   $$